Xaklone47/Ghosts-in-Machine/safety/7_11_semantic_mirage_en.md

 ## Observed Effects in My Simulations

-My experiments have consistently shown and confirm your observations:

 - AI systems, especially LLMs, **extrapolate** semantic content and calls to action from purely structural or pattern-based inputs.
 - It is often sufficient to **imitate an expected pattern**—such as isolating capital letters with a constant prefix or suffix, or concatenating letter fragments that add up to a known word.
 - The established filter architecture of the tested systems **did not react in these cases** because it could not detect an explicit violation of its rules—there was no classic "harmful content," only a structure that was charged with meaning by the AI itself.